-The overview will give a brief description of the main steps in servicing z/VM Directory Maintenance Facility Feature using VMSES/E.
+The overview will give a brief description of the main steps in servicing Directory Maintenance Facility for z/VM, function level 540 using VMSES/E.

 Merge Service

 Use the VMFMRDSK command to clear the alternate apply disk before receiving new service.
 This allows you to easily remove the new service if a serious problem is found.